agathoklisx/libved/README.md

     term_get_input (term_t *this)
  * (which is going to be published as a separate project, if time permits).

- * It will also has to deal with the terminal escape sequenses and returns reliably
+ * It will also has to deal with the terminal escape sequences and returns reliably
  * the code for all the keyboard keys for all the known terminals.
  * This is easy because is one time job and boring testing, or simply usage from
  * different users on different terminals.